 During an RGS connection, RGS transmits the sender's entire desktop area to the receiver.
 If the sender has more monitors or higher-resolution monitors than the receiver, scroll bars appear in the RGS Receiver window so you can view the sender's entire desktop area.
-If the sender has multiple monitors, it might be beneficial to use the options described in Matching display resolution and layout (Linux-based sender) on page 35.
+If the sender has multiple monitors, it might be beneficial to use the options described in Matching display resolution and layout (Windows-based sender) on page 37 or Matching display resolution and layout (Linux-based sender) on page 40.